Estates and Taxes

 • If you exceed the limit, it will reduce the value of your estate; but will also reduce the estate tax limit to below the one on the year of your death.
 For example;

-The person receiving the gift does not need to report the gift if it is under the maximum amount for that year, but any money over that amount ($18,000 in 2024) needs to be included in their yearly tax return.
+The person receiving the gift usually does not need to report the gift, but the money needs to be included in their yearly tax return.

 Your executor will use Form 709 to figure the generation-skipping tax imposed by the Internal Revenue Code — Instructions for Form 709.